Hauke group - Quantum optics and quantum many-body theory

 For more information, see here.

-Our group is always looking for motivated PhD and Master students
+Our group is always looking for motivated PhD, Master and Bachelor students

 Open positions can be found here.
 If you are interested, please contact email@example.com.

 - Perspectives of quantum annealing: Methods and implementations

 Philipp Hauke, Helmut G. Katzgraber, Wolfgang Lechner, Hidetoshi Nishimori, William D. Oliver, Paper

 - Environment-assisted quantum transport in a 10-qubit network

 Christine Maier, Tiff Brydges, Petar Jurcevic, Nils Trautmann, Cornelius Hempel, Ben P. Lanyon, Philipp Hauke, Rainer Blatt, Christian F. Roos, Paper, Phys.
 Rev. Lett.
 (122 ) 050501